ndducnha/uav_awn/README.md

-# Experiments for the forecasting with missing data by real UAV dataset.
+# Forecasting with missing data by Fuzzy-based Information Decomposition.

 This is a source code for the experiments to demonstrate the forecasting with missing data using the real UAV dataset.